-FLC 2000® was used to drill between the formation.
-Electrical logging confirmed a differential pressure of more than 6,000 psi.
+FLC 2000® was used to drill between the Naricual formation, and the low pressure, consolidated sands San Juan formation.
+Electrical logging confirmed a differential pressure of more than 7,000 psi.
 The liner hanger of 5 ½” sits with 3,500 psi while inducing an equivalent density of 14.4 LPG at the bottom.
 The section was drilled successfully with no fluid loss.

 The Naricual formation was drilled in one section (8 ½”), eliminating the 6 ½” section originally planned.
 FLC 2000 performed at high differential pressure eliminating the need to drill the addition section, saving the operator in drilling cost.